 Many Rivers to Run is a book of Kayaking Stories I have compiled.
 The contributors include Mick Hopkinson, Doug Ammons, Whit Deschner and the late, great Donald Bean.

 Personally reading the account of Jonas Noker on the Strickland leaves me with the biggest goose bumps as I identify with the enormity of their predicament; constant rain, rising river level and no way out but on down the river.
-But not only does his account cover the epic descent he manages to bring to light the local colour culture of the indigenous population.
+But not only does his account cover the epic descent, he also manages to bring to light the local colour and culture of the indigenous population.
 The shear nature of the unknown that they entered is aptly captured by Jonas’s title “Obscured by Clouds” taken from the map of the area they were entering!

-    Now-a-days the Zanskar Gorge in Ladkah is a common place run and people fly in and out in a fortnight to tick off another river on their list but when Al and Mikey ran the river it had had a handful of descents in BIG boats.
+Now-a-days the Zanskar Gorge in Ladkah is a common-place run and people fly in and out in a fortnight to tick off another river on their list but when Al and Mikey ran the river it had had a handful of descents in BIG boats.
 A friend and expedition paddler, Rob Hind’s comment was that “those guys moved the bar” as to what could be done in self support trips.

 Mind you reading the account you feel they might have liked a bigger boat and warmer equipment!
 “Mike an Al’s Big Adventure” is a great description of paddlers growing up to be some of the world’s leading white water paddlers.

 Doug Ammons brings a different challenge to the book – an account of paddling on his “home” river but moving the bar by running it at, to that date, never seen before levels.
 Estimates vary between 7,000 and 10,000 cfs for the flows that day – it was off the scale.
 The North Fork of the Payette is a serious run at 2,500 cfs.